croffler/hugo-test/site/content/sbp/storm-integration.markdown

 ## Trident Spout

 `XAPTranscationalTridentSpout` is a scalable, fault-tolerant, transactional spout for Trident, supports pipelining.
-Letâ€™s discuss all its properties in details.
+Let's discuss all its properties in details.

 For spout to be maximally performant, we want an ability to scale the number of instances to control the parallelism of reader threads.

 There are several spout APIs available that we could potentially use for our XAPTranscationalTridentSpout implementation:
 - `IPartitionedTridentSpout`: A transactional spout that reads from a partitioned data source.
-The problem with this API is that it doesnâ€™t acknowledge when batch is successfully processed which is critical for in memory solutions since we want to remove items from the grid as soon as they have been processed.
-Another option would be to use XAPâ€™s lease capability to remove items by time out.
+The problem with this API is that it doesn't acknowledge when batch is successfully processed which is critical for in memory solutions since we want to remove items from the grid as soon as they have been processed.
+Another option would be to use XAP's lease capability to remove items by time out.
 This might be unsafe, if we keep items too long, we might consume all available memory.
 - `ITridentSpout`: The most general API.
 Setting parallelism hint for this spout to N will create N spout instances, single coordinator and N emitters.
 When coordinator issues new transaction id, it passes this id to all emitters.
 Emitter reads its portion of transaction by given transaction id.
 Merged data from all emitters forms transaction.

 For our implementation we choose `ITridentSpout` API.